openskynetwork/java-adsb/README.md

 All the output can afterwards be found in the `target` directory.
 There will be two jar files

-* `libadsb-2.1.5.jar` contains libadsb, only.
+* `libadsb-VERSION.jar` contains libadsb, only.
 You should use this in your projects
-* `libadsb-2.1.5-fat.jar` is packaged with all dependencies to read AVRO files.
-You should use it to decode OpenSky Avro dumps.

 #### Maven Central